Introduction to qualtRics

 Note that you can only export surveys that you own, or to which you have been given administration rights.

 There are two important credentials you need to authenticate with the Qualtrics API.
-These are your API key and institution-specific base URL.
-The base URL you pass to the qualtRics package should either look like
+These are your API key and datacenter-specific base URL.
+The base URL you pass to the qualtRics package should look like

 https://.
 The Qualtrics API documentation explains how you can find your base URL.